ding0t/bible_studies/deliverance_ministry/christians_and_deliverance.md

+# Deliverance ministry

+## Common themes

+* Mixed up with other contemporary therapies
+* There is 'more' to access of God than the work of Christ

+## Observation

+* It seems to promote a works based faith:

+    > This is the preparatory work to do deliverance, it is not deliverance:
+    > * all your confessions are current
+    > * reveal family secrets
+    > * Is there historical addiction opr abuse?
+    > * Is there occult activity?

+## Is the teaching demonic?

+* It is not biblical, but twists biblical principals
+* they do ackowledge Jesus died on the cross

+    > Approprate the work of Jesus on the cross

 # A demon cannot demonise (posess) a Christian

 There is no support in the Word for a Christian to be under the control of a demon.